Coins in a fountain

 Coins in a fountain is a problem in combinatorial mathematics that involves a generating function.
-The problem is described below:
+In this problem, a fountain is an arrangement of non-overlapping unit circles into horizontal rows in the plane so that consecutive circles in the bottom row are tangent to each other, and such that each circle in a higher row is tangent to two coins from the next row below it.
+Above the bottom row, consecutive coins are not required to touch.
+The problem asks for the number of different fountains of $n$ coins with $k$ coins in the bottom row.

-Solution:
+Solution

 The above sequence show the number of ways in which n coins can be stacked.
 So, for example for 9 coins we have 45 different ways of stacking them in a fountain.

 The number $f(n,k)$ which is the solution for the above stated problem is then given by the coefficients of the polynomial of the following generating function: